What is a VPN and What Does VPN Stand For?

 Now that you know the answer to "What is VPN protection?" you might be curious about where it is most frequently used.
 Two of the best-known and most popular secure network protocols used in VPN technology are Internet Protocol Security (IPSec) and secure sockets layer (SSL).
 IPSec connections use pre-shared keys on clients and servers in order to encrypt and send traffic back and forth.
 SSL VPNs use public key cryptography to securely exchange encryption keys.

 Use of the Internet is now essential to global business, from shopping to banking to medicine to entertainment.
 Using Internet services involves transmitting very important information online, including credit card and social security numbers, and personal information, such as medical histories or home addresses.
 VPNs keep your Internet use safe from prying eyes, and, when used in a corporate setting, help keep business information from getting into the wrong hands.

-For businesses, these provide improved security overall, improved remote access, independence from countries with strict Internet access laws, and a better total-cost-of-ownership when it comes to the aggregate costs of security and networking technologies used by corporate teams.
+For businesses who wonder "what is a VPN going to do for my company?" these provide improved security overall, improved remote access, independence from countries with strict Internet access laws, and a better total-cost-of-ownership when it comes to the aggregate costs of security and networking technologies used by corporate teams.
 VPNs can also provide safe and secure data sharing between employees and with individuals and groups outside of the business when necessary.

 It is important to note that these do not make users completely anonymous on the Internet.
 Internet services requiring a login, such as Google or Facebook, know when you sign in, and websites can still leave cookies on your machine that identify your visits from particular Internet browsers.
 Anyone with direct access to the devices you use might also be able to view your activity.
 And law enforcement officials, depending on local legal authority, may be able to monitor your devices directly or require your virtual network service to give up records of your actions.